Dunk1977/BookTracker/Ideas.md

 Then we will build features like ability to share your comments with others.
 We might also explore the option of having an online bookclub, where you can discuss a book.

+# Hosting
+* I do not need to buy a new domain since I can use my existing domain as below
+* In the future if I have more similar ideas, I can take more hosting spaces and host more apps in it.
+* Eventually when I am comfortable, I will try to explore options for monetizing it.

 # Some more features
 Book Tracker